bsc-pm/nos-v/docs/user/errors.md

 ### `NOSV_ERR_NOT_INITIALIZED`

 The operation failed because nOS-V is not initialized.
-For intance, the `nosv_init` may not called yet, or a `nosv_shutdown` already finalized the runtime.
+For instance, the `nosv_init` may not have been called yet, or a `nosv_shutdown` already finalized the runtime.

 ### `NOSV_ERR_INVALID_CALLBACK`